FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation

 \subsection{On-demand Protection}

-Flex-Monitor leverages the S2PT to protect the {\mem} and {\npu}, which may introduce performance overhead for normal-world applications.
-On-demand Protection is introduced to minimize this overhead.
-This mechanism disables protection when both the {\mem} and {\npu} are fully released, and re-enables it when either is allocated.
-The key challenge lies in preserving the integrity of the Flex-Monitor itself, as its code and data are stored in normal memory.
-Once the S2PT is disabled, the untrusted kernel could potentially modify the Flex-Monitor and compromise the protection.
+The Flex-Monitor leverages the S2PT to protect {\mem} and {\npu}, which may introduce performance overhead for normal-world applications.
+On-demand protection is introduced to minimize this overhead.
+This mechanism disables the protection when no secure inference task has been active for a specified time window, and re-enables it when a new task arrives.
+The key challenge lies in preserving the integrity of the Flex-Monitor itself, as its code and data reside in normal memory.
+Once the S2PT is disabled, the normal-world OS could potentially modify the Flex-Monitor and compromise the protection.

-To address this, Flex-Monitor is divided into an EL2 component and an EL3 component.
-The EL2 component implements the main protection mechanisms, including Flexible Secure Memory and Flexible Secure NPU.
-The EL3 component freezes the EL2 component to eliminate virtualization overhead and protect its integrity.
+To address this, the Flex-Monitor is divided into an EL2 component and an EL3 component.
+The EL2 component implements the main protection mechanisms, including Recallable Secure Memory and Recallable NPU Protection.
+The EL3 component freezes the EL2 component to eliminate the virtualization overhead and to protect its integrity.
 The EL3 component executes within TrustZone's secure memory.
 It calculates and stores a hash of the EL2 component, covering both its code and data.
 Subsequently, it disables the S2PT.
-To re-enable protection, the EL3 component restores the S2PT and verifies the EL2 component using the stored hash.
+To re-enable the protection, the EL3 component restores the S2PT and verifies the integrity of the EL2 component against the stored hash.
 The S2PT is also verified as part of the EL2 component's data.
 The entire EL2 component is placed in a contiguous memory region to simplify hash calculation.
 Note that the EL2 component does not contain any private data (e.g., model weights), so {\sys} only protects its integrity.